 The emphasis on belief is at the forefront of this show’s spirit.
 Ted Lasso is incredible for a myriad of reasons, but one word, seven letters, and we all instantly feel a little warmer on the inside.
 A little more comforted.
 A little more hopeful.

 In Ted Lasso’s “Tan Lines,” sadness is a protruding presence by the end, but it isn’t perpetual.
-It’s there lingering in the air, but we aren’t engulfed by it.
+It’s lingering in the air, but we aren’t engulfed by it.
 We aren’t marinating in it—we’re looking onward, forward.
 And it’s because we are shown to believe.
 When Ted first hangs the sign in the Pilot, I wondered when we’d be hit by its importance in the form of a lasting blow, and it finally happens in episode five.

 The Emphasis on Belief

 This could be about Ted’s childlike innocence shining through in the brightness, but it’s also the intention behind the sign’s purpose.
-He’s a father away from his son wanting to believe in the fact that good things can come from this separation.
+He’s a father away from his son, wanting to believe in the fact that good things can come from this separation.
 He is a coach in a new country, with a new team, wanting to make an impact.
 He is a person who wakes up every single morning wanting to believe that more than anything, everything will be okay.

 A Conscious Choice

 When Ted tells his team to pay attention to what he’s about to do before he taps the sign, he shows them that it’s a conscious choice.
 It’s not going to be easy, and even after moments of great success, there will still be darkness.
 However, to look toward something bigger than ourselves is the very essence of hope.
-It’s a choice to accept the changes, it’s a choice to accept brokenness, and it’s a choice to accept that belief can fill us with the hope that we need.
+It’s a choice to accept the changes, a choice to accept brokenness, and a choice to accept that belief can fill us with the hope that we need.

 Change is hard.
 Optimism is hard.
-Believing in something, hope, especially is hard.
+Believing in something, hope especially, is hard.
 But it’s a choice.
 And with the yellow background, the sign almost promises joy to us.

 It’s easy to believe in this show and the message because when you break it apart, the promises scream louder than the bright yellow paper.
 And though blue is sometimes associated with sadness and trepidations, it’s also a color that represents freedom—the seas and the sky, and the endless possibilities within both that are so immense, we can take eons trying to excavate it all.

 As viewers, it’s easy to be filled with a sense of hope every time we catch a glimpse of the sign.
 This show isn’t going to rip the rug right out from underneath us and pepper our viewing experience with darkness.
-It’s going to heal our hearts because that’s the intent behind the simple magic that’s found in every corner of its set design—every spoken word, every relationship, every character.
+It’s going to heal our hearts because that’s the intent behind the simple magic found in every corner of its set design—every spoken word, every relationship, every character.